AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/dynamic-chat-integration.md

 >[!NOTE]
 >
->"Interacted with Document" activity will be available in MSI in an upcoming release.
+>The "Interacted with Document" activity will be available in MSI in an upcoming release.